-Community Assets have all previously been revalued at £1 each, in accordance with the accounting policy set out below.
-The Code of Practice on Local Authority Accounting requires Community Assets to be recorded on the Balance Sheet at Historic Cost.
-Due to the age and nature of many of the Community Assets it is not possible to ascertain an accurate historical cost, but expenditure incurred is now added to the value of the asset.
-Any expenditure on Community Assets was previously written off as Revenue Expenditure charged to Capital under Statute.
+From 1st April 2008 Community Assets had to be recorded on the Balance Sheet at Historic Cost.
+Due to the age and nature of many of the assets it is was not possible to ascertain an accurate historical cost, but expenditure incurred is now added to the value of the asset.

-The Code of Practice also requires that material classes of assets within Property, Plant & Equipment are now valued together and disclosed separately within the Statement, and this analysis is shown in the table on the previous page.
+The Code of Practice also requires that material classes of assets within Property, Plant & Equipment are valued together and disclosed separately within the Statement, and this analysis is shown in the table on the previous page.